osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations/start-and-stop-events.md

 -->

+The start and end times set by the interface depend on:

+* The type of data source
+* Whether you enable the **Use Batch Recipe** (UBR) option.

-The start and end times set by the interface depend on the type of data source and whether the "Use Batch Recipe" (UBR) option is enabled.
-The UBR option is provided for backward compatibility with the PI EVT File interface.)
+Enable the UBR option to provide backward compatibility with the PI EVT File interface.
 The sections below provide details about how the interface determines start and end times.

 ## Event Files Data Source